Tai Chi, Meditation, & Qigong in Worcestershire with Marc Price -->

 Yang ChengFu is arguably the most famous taijiquan master, as he very successfully promoted the study of taijiquan within China for its health benefits, and taijiquan was first exported to the West by one of his main students: Master Cheng ManChing.
 A lot of information is available in print and online about Master Yang ChengFu.

 Chen Guanhuan was an accomplished Vajrayana master.
 We know little of her at this time, although our research is ongoing.
-We do know that she studied the six yogas for some years with a Lama (probably Lama Fahai) in Hangzhou, Zhejiang, prior to moving to Shanghai.
-She later moved to Hong Kong, which we believe was her final resting place.
+We do know that her root master was the Lama known as Norlha (Nuona) Tulku.
+Chen studied the six yogas with him in Hangzhou, Zhejiang, between 1933 and 1936.
+Although Professor Yue received empowerment from Norlha, Chen Guanhuan became his root master after she moved to Shanghai, because Professor Yue was unable to devote much time to study directly with Norlha.
+We believe that Hong Kong was Chen Guanhuan's final resting place.

 Lama Fahai was a very accomplished master of Chan and Vajrayana (Nyingma and Kagyu) Buddhism, and a highly skilled Acupuncturist.
 Lama Fahai also spent some time studying and practicing techniques from the QuanZhen (Longmen) school of Daoism.
 He was Dr Shen's main meditation teacher, and he ordained Dr Shen as a teaching Lama.
 Lama Fahai's Chan master was HuiDing and his Vajrayana master was Gongga Rinpoche.